gregogolla/investrak-iicdocs/savings.md

 ## Searching for a transaction

-Use the search bar `Search Transactions` to find a particular transactions.Type a either a name or a date or part of the memo in the search field to find what you are looking for
+Use the search bar `Search Transactions` to find a particular transactions.Type a either a name or a date or part of the memo in the search field to find what you are looking for.

 ![alt text](images/3.1.3_Search_Savings_Page.png "Search Savings")